LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/linux/includes/common-linux-install.md

 [!include[Copy files](../../../../../../includes/amplia/linux/copy-files.md)]

 > [!NOTE]
 > Site binaries can be read by any user and can only be changed by root users.
-This means that the application user (*amplia*) can read but not change the files, which is intended.
+This means that the application user (*amplia*) can read but not change the files, which is intentional.

 Create the configuration file from the given template:

 [!include[Move settings template](../../../../../../includes/amplia/linux/move-settings-template.md)]

 > [!NOTE]
-> Configuration files can only be read by members of the *amplia* group and can only be changed by root users.
+> Configuration files can only be read by members of the *amplia* group and can only be changed by the root user.
 This is important to protect sensitive data stored on the configuration files from unauthorized access.

 ## Configure Amplia